Web Development

 Implementation of Contract Testing

-- Test Inheritance Relationships: Verify that derived classes fulfill the contracts established by their base classes through comprehensive test suites.
+2. Test Inheritance Relationships: Verify that derived classes fulfill the contracts established by their base classes through full test suites covering expected inputs and edge cases.

 Property-Based Testing